Moving Abroad Checklist 2: Researching Your New Country in…

 Simple answer: Do not rely solely on Media

 The story of Breno may sound odd, but it is not uncommon.
-There are plenty of people that don’t make proper field research before moving.
+There are plenty of people that don’t do proper field research before moving.
 Or when they make, they use only media sources, with information written by journalists.
 Some of those journalists act almost as public relations from governments, publishing information that is unrealistic or exaggeratedly welcoming.

 Maybe Breno imagined Doha as a Middle Eastern Barcelona because he saw so many media vehicles praising Qatar for having less strict Islamic rules when compared to Saudi Arabia.
 Yes, it is less strict, but what the media omitted is that Saudi is the strictest Islamic country in the world.
 To be less, in this case, is natural.
 When Qatar earned the right to host the football World Cup, there was plenty of government money going around.
 Maybe that is why journalists felt compelled to do unrealistic and overoptimistic comparisons, like between Doha and Dubai.

 I cannot stress enough how important is to do proper research before moving out, and I am sure most expats do it.
 However, unfortunately, they just do not do it right.
 Going to the easiest source of information (newspapers, internet portals, or YouTube videos) is not a good idea.
-Editors, presenters, and reporters are not there to help someone to live abroad but to earn a living, so they may just create content to draw attention.
+Editors, presenters, and reporters are not there to help someone live abroad but to earn a living, so they may just create content to draw attention.
 Sensationalist talks.

 This is something that I saw in Poland.
-More often than never I witnessed in expat forums questions about how safe is for a dark-skinned person to walk in the polish streets.
+More often than never I witnessed in expat forums questions about how safe is for a dark-skinned person to walk in the Polish streets.
 The answer, from my side, is elementary: as safe as you can imagine.
 The number of racist assaults in Poland is negligible and even being an olive-skinned guy and knowing plenty of Afro-Brazilians, I still didn’t hear about this kind of problem.

 So, why do people fear those hordes of racist poles which, in over three years here, I did not see?
-Because they write about it in the media, they show it on the TV, and it may be one of the first things you see when you type Poland at Google.
+Because they write about it in the media, they show it on TV, and it may be one of the first things you see when you type Poland at Google.
 However, all this repetition does not make it true.

 The difference between what the press portrays and street reality can be abysmal.
-So if I am telling here that the main media vehicles are not the best source to research your new country, where should you seek information?
+So if I am telling you here that the main media vehicles are not the best source to research your new country, where should you seek information?
 Can you guess?

 Ask the real people.
 The ones who went through the same experiences and endured it for years.
 Thanks to the same web I criticized above, you also can reach them easily.